‘Farthest’ and ‘Furthest’ are superlative adjectives or adverbs. Both these words are irregular superlative forms of the word ‘Far’.

 - The thieves ran away to the furthest corners of the jungle.

-- ‘Furthest’ can also help in denoting spatial distance from a specified point
+- ‘Furthest’ can also help denote the spatial distance from a specified point.

 For E.g.

-- Go to the furthest left corner from the refrigerator.
+- Go to the furthest left corner of the refrigerator.

 These two sentences denote a point that is specific in spatial contexts.

-- The word ‘Furthest’ helps in indicating a particular point at the current moment
+- The word ‘Furthest’ helps indicate a particular point at the current moment.

 For E.g.

-- ‘Furthest’ is used in the English language to denote a higher degree of something.
+- ‘Furthest’ is used in English to denote a higher degree of something.

 For E.g.